masauve/kafka-kamel/Readme.md

 AMQStreams kafka instance deployed
 Kamel CLI

-This camel-k project includes two integration routes:
+This camel-k project includes 3 integration routes:

 1) write a msg from a REST API call to kafka (KafkaProducer.java)
 2) read a msg from Kafka and write to a database (KafkaConsumer.java)
+3) expose a REST API to interact with the DB directly (MessageAPI.java)

 to setup the database and required secret: oc apply -k manifests/